Curve/rebind/README.md

 ## 📃 Description

-_Rebind_ is a simple header-only C++20 reflection library for aggregates and enums.
+_Rebind_ is a simple, tiny C++20 reflection library for aggregates and enums.

 > [!WARNING]
 > This library requires a fairly recent compiler.
 It has been tested on: